RodRitter/Evennia-Doodads/Evennia Mudlet Mapper/README.md

 ### Prerequisites

 1. Each room needs to have a `coord` attribute: `self.db.coord = (0,0,0)`
+2. You will need to either manually set coordinates for rooms, or use a custom `tunnel` command to auto-generate coordinates.
+You can find
-2. In this example, an "area" is the room which contains the regular "rooms".
+3. In this example, an "area" is the room which contains the regular "rooms".

 ```
 # You are in Limbo